Teradata/kylo/core/field-policy/README.md

    #### Standardization

-   1. Create a class that implements `com.thinkbiganalytics.policies.standardization.StandardizationPolicy`
+   1. Create a class that implements `com.thinkbiganalytics.policy.standardization.StandardizationPolicy`
    2. Add the `@Standardizer` annotation to the class
    3. Annotate any field inputs with `@PolicyProperty` and any Constructor arguments with `@PolicyPropertyRef`

    #### Validation

-   1. Create a class that implements `com.thinkbiganalytics.policies.validation.Validator`
+   1. Create a class that implements `com.thinkbiganalytics.policy.validation.Validator`
    2. Add the `@FieldValidator` annotation to the class
    3. Annotate any field inputs with `@PolicyProperty` and any Constructor arguments with `@PolicyPropertyRef`